 - Black Turtle Cove Visit

 Day 5 Sombrero Chino/Rabida

-Rabida Island is known for it's gorgeous red sandy beach (due to the rusting of iron) and is one of the most striking islands of the archipelago.
+Isla Rabida is known for its gorgeous red sandy beach (due to the rusting of iron) and is one of the most striking islands of the archipelago.
 From the shore, the trail leads through to what is one of the finest lagoons in the Galapagos for viewing flamingos.
 Rabida is also a wonderful place to spot nesting pelicans.
 Elsewhere, pintail ducks, marine iguanas and sea lions are all present.
-Here we will find great Opuntia cactus forest which suggests previous existence of land iguanas as predators, possibly Galapagos hawks, mocking birds, doves, and finches; lava lizards.
-There is also an opportunity for snorkelling where sea stars, damsels, gobbies and surgeon fish are numerous.
+Here we will find great opuntia cactus forest which suggests previous existence of land iguanas as well as possibly Galapagos hawks, mockingbirds, doves, finches and lava lizards.
+There is also an opportunity for snorkelling in a place where sea stars, damsels, gobbies and surgeon fish are numerous.